skeema/skeema/doc/options.md

 **Type** | string
 **Restrictions** | To specify multiple values, use a comma-separated list

 This option specifies which problems are treated as *fatal errors* by Skeema's linter.
+This affects the CLI's `skeema lint` command, as well as the [Skeema.io CI service](https://www.skeema.io/ci).

 The exit code of `skeema lint` will be 2 (or more) if any errors were emitted.
+Similarly, the CI service will report a failure status for any commit or pull request that had an error.

 The value of this option can include any of these problem names as values: